janhohenheim/Hippocrates/README.md

 - Speed - through modern and efficient C++14
 - Clean Code - through constant ongoing refactoring and a deep care for aesthetics
-- Usability - through beeing able to be used without much knowledge of Neural Networks
+- Usability - through being able to be used without much knowledge of Neural Networks

 ##Foreword